kalbfuss/01memories/README.md

 ### Repositories

-Pyframe supports the configuration of one or multiple file repositories.
+Digital Memories supports the configuration of one or multiple file repositories.
 Repositories are configured in the *repositories* section of the configuration file.
 The section is required and must contain at least a single, valid repository definition.
 Repository parameter defaults may be provided as global parameters.
 The example below provides a typical *repositories* configuration section.

 ```yaml
 ...